DylanCerenov/roommates-neu/README.md

 # roommates-neu
-Northeastern roommate matching engine
+Roommate matching engine for Northeastern University

-react
-react-router-dom
+The user enters their roommate preferences and is able to search for potential roommates